-Chris has extensive experience conducting fact investigation and mitigation investigation across Europe, North and Central Africa, the U.S and the Caribbean.
+Chris has extensive experience conducting fact investigation and mitigation investigation across Europe, North and Central Africa, the U.S, Central America and the Caribbean.

 In addition to being a skilled investigator Chris is a skilled advocate with experience conducting multi-level advocacy for the individuals whose cases he has worked on: from grassroots public speaking at press conferences,conferences, rallies and campaign events, to multi level government advocacy.

 Chris has also had extensive media experience and has appeared on Sky News, CNN, Al-Jazeera, Radio France International, France 2, Russia Today, and on local Television and Radio broadcasts, and in Internet and print media in Germany, Italy, Norway, Chad, Mauritania, Morocco and Tunisia.

 Chris possesses a very natural understanding of cultural competency and its undeniable necessity in the field of criminal defense investigation and moves effectively through diverse communities, gains trust with ease and gets results, plain and simple.
 A natural communicator, upon his graduation from university in 2000 he was awarded the European Institute of Education and Social Policy Prize for the best interpreter of the year.